 Njord is located in the Norwegian Sea, 30 kilometres west of Draugen.
 The field development concept includes a floating steel platform, Njord A, featuring an integrated deck with drilling and processing facilities and living quarters, and the Njord B storage vessel.

-Discovered in 1986, the plan for development and operation (PDO) of the Njord field was approved in 1995.
-Production started in 1997, and in the period up to 2016 the field produced 167 million barrels of oil and 11 billion standard cubic metres of gas.
+Njord was discovered in 1986, and the plan for development and operation (PUD) was approved in 1995.
+Production started in 1997 and in the period up to 2016 the field produced 167 million barrels of oil and 11 billion standard cubic meters of gas.

-The Hyme field, tied back to the Njord A facility, came on stream in 2013.
+The Hyme field is connected to the Njord A facility and started production in 2013.

 Location: Block 6407/7 and 6407/10, some 130 kilometres northwest of Kristiansund and 30 kilometres west of the Draugen field.